Bloom: Designing for LLM-Augmented Behavior Change Interactions: Conclusion

 \section{Conclusion}

 In this work, we introduce Bloom, a mobile application integrating an LLM-based coaching chatbot with established behavior change interactions.
 Bloom leverages qualitative context from coaching conversations to further personalize LLM-augmented behavior change interactions, moving beyond existing text-only approaches in prior work on LLMs for behavioral health.
-Through a four-week field study involving 54 participants, we found that Bloom fostered positive mindsets toward PA and supported more personalized and flexible workout planning compared to a non-LLM control.
-Treatment participants reported greater improvements in psychological and motivational outcomes, including increased enjoyment, self-confidence, and a greater sense of agency in managing their PA goals.
+Through a four-week field study involving 54 participants, we found that Bloom fostered positive mindsets toward PA and supported more personalized and flexible workout planning compared to a no-LLM control.
+Treatment participants reported greater improvements in mindset-related outcomes, including increased enjoyment, self-confidence, and a greater sense of agency in managing their PA goals.
 Both conditions substantially increased participants' exercise levels, doubling the number of individuals who met or exceeded the recommended 150 min/week of PA.
-Although we observed no significant differences between conditions in objectively measured PA, psychological and motivational outcomes indicate the potential for sustained behavior change over longer periods when using our LLM-based health coach.
+Although we observed no advantage for the LLM condition in short-term PA levels, psychological and motivational outcomes indicate the potential for sustained behavior change over longer periods when using our LLM-based health coach.
 Bloom presents a novel opportunity to create more supportive and empowering behavior change applications that leverage qualitative context to more sustainably shape people's mindsets and motivation.